Skip to main content

 • Purchases from Amazon and other large retailers unless the application specifies that all other avenues have been explored and there is no other way to purchase those specific items.
 Sourcing from ethical, responsible, and local vendors when feasible is a high priority of the CSF

-• We always recommend inquiring about wholesale options for projects buying in bulk as it will save money and enable Project Managers to purchase more product.
+• We always recommend inquiring about wholesale options for projects buying in bulk as it will save money and enable Project Managers to purchase more products.
 Most reputable vendors offer wholesale options when customers inquire about purchasing larger quantities

 • Higher product costs due to sourcing from smaller retailers will not negatively impact an application’s chances for approval